deepjyotiseal/AnimeK-Companion/README.md

      EXPO_PUBLIC_FIREBASE_MESSAGING_SENDER_ID=your_messaging_sender_id_here
      EXPO_PUBLIC_FIREBASE_APP_ID=your_app_id_here
      ```
-   - If Firebase environment variables are not provided, the app will use default values from `firebase.ts`.
+   - **IMPORTANT**: All Firebase environment variables are now required.
+The app will not initialize properly if these values are missing.

 6. Start the development server:
    ```